 - High Performance is a Priority: Apps that require heavy computation, complex animations, or real-time processing (e.g., gaming, video editing, or AR/VR apps) benefit from native development.

 - Single-Platform Focus: If the app is needed for just one platform, developing natively ensures optimal efficiency and a seamless user experience without the extra costs associated when offering on a second or third platform.
+If your end-user is more affluent, iOS is the way to go.

 2. Cross-Platform App Development